-"Ministerial credentials and licenses and other papers are issued as follows:
+Ministerial credentials and licenses and other papers are issued as follows:

-"1.
-By the local conference to its laborers.

-"2.
-By the union conference to union laborers, and workers entitled to papers in union institutions.

-"3.
-Workers in general and inter-union institutions, as publishing houses, sanitariums, and colleges, receive their papers from the union in which the institution is located, except such persons in these institutions as are provided for under number 4, such persons receiving papers from union conferences being listed in the Year Book as institutional workers.
-"4.
-By the General Conference to workers under General Conference direction, and to members of the General Conference Committee in North America, but not including union conference presidents.
+- 1. By the local conference to its laborers. - 2.
+By the union conference to union laborers, and workers entitled to papers in union institutions. - 3.
+By the union conference in which the institution is located, to workers in general and inter-union institutions, as publishing houses, sanitariums, and colleges, except such persons in these institutions as are provided for under number 4, such persons receiving papers from union conferences being listed in the Year Book as institutional workers.

-"5.
-By the General Conference also to such pioneer workers and others of lifelong service to the denomination as may not be directly employed by a union or local conference, or as in the judgment of the committee should receive such credentials.

-"6.
-By the General Conference to missionaries being sent to the field, to cover the period of their preparation and travel to the field; also to missionaries on furlough when the papers they hold shall expire during the furlough period.

-"7.
-By the General Conference for one year to missionaries in good standing, who return permanently, and who have not been employed by any conference or institution, and whose papers from the organization of previous employment do not cover one year following their return.

-"8.
-Missionaries, or those who have been in General Conference employ, and who, though in good standing, are without employment in denominational work for a period of one year from the time their employment ceased, shall be referred to the local conference in which they reside for honorary credentials, such papers to be renewed from time to time at the discretion of the conference.

-"9.
-A laborer being a beneficiary of the Sustentation Fund, yet receiving subsidy from a local conference for service rendered, receives his papers from such local conference.
+- 4. By the General Conference to workers under General Conference direction, and to members of the General Conference Committee in North America, but not including union conference presidents. - 5.
+By the General Conference also to such pioneer workers and others of lifelong service to the denomination as may not be directly employed by a union or local conference, or as in the judgment of the committee should receive such credentials. - 6.
+By the General Conference to missionaries being sent to the field, to cover the period of their preparation and travel to the field; also to missionaries on furlough when the papers they hold expire during the furlough period. - 7.
+By the General Conference for one year to missionaries in good standing, who return permanently, and who have not been employed by any conference or institution, and whose papers from the organization of previous employment do not cover one year following their return. - 8.
+Missionaries, or those who have been in General Conference employ, and who, though in good standing, are without employment in denominational work for a period of one year from the time their employment ceased, shall be referred to the local conference in which they reside for honorary credentials, such papers to be renewed from time to time at the discretion of the conference. - 9.
+A laborer being a beneficiary of the Sustentation Fund, yet receiving subsidy from a local conference for service rendered, receives his papers from such local conference. - 10.

-"10.
 All other laborers receiving funds from the Sustentation Fund, if entitled to credentials or other papers, are to receive the same from the union conference in which they reside.

-"11.
+11. The General Conference Committee has power to withdraw papers it has granted, by a two-thirds vote of members present and voting at any regular council.
+(By-Laws, Art.
+IX, Sec.
+1.)

+Safeguarding Credentials

+The Integrity of the Ministry.-1.
 Inasmuch as the union conference is held responsible with the local conferences in the safeguarding of the ministry for the service of the whole church, it follows that the union conference is charged with sharing the responsibility with the local conference for the standing of the ministry in all the local fields.
 The union conference is required by denominational action and practice to assure itself that credentials issued within the union territory shall indeed be certificates that the holders are in good and unquestioned standing, properly subject to invitation to any other field of service.